Getting Content into Canvas

 Timeline

-• On May 15, 2024, Sakai will go into Restricted Access mode.
-All sites will be unpublished, communications disabled, and site functionality limited.
-The purpose of Restricted Access is to allow site owners time to review their sites and export content before the Sakai system is decommissioned May 15, 2026.
+- On May 15, 2024, Sakai entered restricted access.
+All sites were permanently unpublished, communications disabled, and site functionality limited.
+The purpose of restricted access is to allow site owners time to review their sites and export content before the Sakai system is decommissioned on May 15, 2026.

 Next Steps for Project Site Owners